influitive/style-guides/style/javascript.md

 Separate first party and third party `require()` lines, and sort `require()` lines.

-This is to mirror our [Python import style](python.md#import-style), though there are no "system" imports in JavaScript.

 "First party" code is anything we wrote whose primary source lives in the repository its being used in.
-Underscore is third party because we didn't write it.
-KaTeX is third party in webapp because even though we wrote it, its primary sources lives in a different repository.
+Lodash is third party because we didn't write it.
+Patternity is third party in hub because even though we wrote it, its primary sources lives in a different repository.